 New World Mural 1513, at the Freedom Tower, Miami and MDC Museum of Art + Design ,

-by the Miami Artisans in 1988.
+by Miami Artisans 1988

-The first mural that hung in the “Daily News/Miami Tower" in 1925, to which the artists and designer were lost and forgotten with the passing of time, was rediscovered in 1987.
-Paradoxically, history has had a tendency to repeat itself once again,
+The first mural that hung in the at the Daily News/Miami Tower" in 1925, to which the artists and designer were lost and forgotten with the passing of time, was rediscovered in 1987.
+Paradoxically, history has had a tendency to repeat itself once again;

 This is how for a second time, the story almost has repeated the loss of the names of the authentic authors and the true story behind the mural.
 Wade Foy, John Conroy and William M.Coulthard were the principle artists of the mural's remaking, responsible for research and rendering/redrawing.
 Supported by an invited/honorary/collaborative group of three more artists, Phylis Shaw, Jerome Bruer Bergsen and this author, Ana Bikic.

 The pictorial contents of the mural represent Ponce De Leon with his triumphant arrival to the New World, next to the Native Tequesta-American people's Chief, peacefully surveying the Pangea in addition to a whole message of hope and faith in the pursuit of new horizons and promises about fruitful relationships for a future respecting it's past.